Fraktality/spr/README.md

 Stops animations for a particular property.
 If a property is not specified, all properties belonging to the instance will stop animating.

-## Features
-#### A small, easy-to-use API
-- spr is easy enough for designers and learning programmers to understand.
-- spr only needs a target value and motion parameters.
-It handles all other aspects of animation automatically.

-#### Easy-to-tune motion
-- Motion is defined by *frequency* and *damping ratio*.
-- Frequency and damping ratio are easy to visualize without running the game.
-Tuning usually only takes one try.

-#### A robust spring model
-- spr's robust analytical motion solver handles a wide variety of spring parameters that cause other spring solvers to fail.
-- If spr is given a nonconverging set of motion parameters, it will throw a clear error describing what is wrong and how to fix it.

-#### Tight integration with Roblox datatypes
-- spr animates directly over Roblox properties without additional layers of indirection.
-- spr performs runtime type checking, providing stronger typing than Roblox instance property setters.
-- spr knows how to animate in the ideal space for each datatype.
-    - For example, spr will automatically animate [Color3](https://developer.roblox.com/en-us/api-reference/datatype/Color3) values in perceptually-uniform [CIELUV space.](https://en.wikipedia.org/wiki/CIELUV)

 ## Spring fundamentals